exograph/exograph/docs/docs/cli-reference/production/exo-server.md

 You can now send GraphQL queries to the endpoint using a GraphQL client such as [Apollo Client](https://www.apollographql.com/docs/react/) or [urql](https://formidable.com/open-source/urql/).

+By default, the `exo-server` command will have its introspection and playground disabled.
+While you can enable it by setting the `EXO_INTROSPECTION` environment variable to `true`, it is not a [good idea to do so in production](/production/introspection.md).

 ## Playground

 What if you want to use the GraphQL playground with the production deployment with all the goodies, such as autocomplete, schema documentation, query history, and [integrated authentication](/authentication/overview.md)?

-By default, the `exo-server` command will have its introspection and playground disabled.
-While you can enable it by setting the `EXO_INTROSPECTION` environment variable to `true`, it is not a [good idea to do so in production](/production/introspection.md).
-Instead, you can use the `exo playground` command that fetches the schema from your local model and executes GraphQL operations against the specified endpoint.
+Exograph provides `exo playground` that fetches the schema from your local model and executes GraphQL operations against the specified endpoint.

 ```shell-session
 # shell-command-next-line